moebiussurfing/moebiusSurfing/README.md

 <h2>What will you see in each social link?</h2>

 **GitHub**:
-<i>My libraries/modules currently under development.
-Mainly openFrameworks.<i/>
+My libraries/modules currently under development.
+Mainly openFrameworks.

 **Itch.io**:
-<i>Binaries of my desktop apps for Windows under development.
-Ready to download and install.<i/>
+Binaries of my desktop apps for Windows under development.
+Ready to download and install.

 **YouTube**:
-<i>Some creative code experiments, screencast of libraries/modules/add-ons and other archived stuff.<i/>
+Some creative code experiments, screencast of libraries/modules/add-ons and other archived stuff.

 **Twitter**:
-<i>Tweets of my released apps/tools and feed from some creative coders and developers that I follow.<i/>
+Tweets of my released apps/tools and feed from some creative coders and developers that I follow.

 **Instagram**:
-<i>Weekly/monthly showcase of currently developing tools.<i/>
+Weekly/monthly showcase of currently developing tools.

 **LinkTree**:
-<i>All my profiles links.<i/>
+All my profiles links.

 <br/>